AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     document.addEventListener("click", handler);
     ```

-12. ### What is a first order function
+13. ### What is a first order function

-    First-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.
+    A first-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.

     ```javascript
     const firstOrder = () => console.log("I am a first order function!");
     ```

-13. ### What is a higher order function
+14. ### What is a higher order function

-    Higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.
+    A higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.
+    The syntactic structure of higher order function will be as follows,

     ```javascript
     const firstOrderFunc = () =>